timalbert/livefortheline/source/_articles/2021-05-01-in-the-valley.blade.md

 ## In The Mud

 I’ve been held up by so many this past year.
 In prayer, through practical and financial help.
-A few men from my church even organized rides for the duration of my 6 weeks of daily radiation.
+A few men from my church organized rides for the duration of my 6 weeks of daily radiation.
 I’ve been taught a lesson in generosity through it all and have been humbled by those willing to walk through this mud with me.
 At times it felt more like an army crawl.
-My family, Kate and Pastor Bryan have been the most constant, daily encouragement.
+My family, Kate and Pastor Bryan have been a constant, daily encouragement.
 To have a wife who is not running, a pastor ready and willing to struggle and work through the hardest questions, and the unyielding support of family and friends has brought me to my knees in thankfulness.
 “I thank my God in all my remembrance of you” (Philippians 1:3).

 ## Providence